-to ala ili ai inderstanding the results provid cu.
-Avg : Regulatory compliance with some MCLs are based o on running annual average of monthly samples.
-Maximum or MCL: Contaminant Level The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+to ala ili ai o did in direct standing the results provided.
+Avg : Regulatory compliance with Regulatory compliance with some MCLs are based on running annual average of monthly samples.
+Maximum or MCL: Contaminant Level - The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as featusing the best available treatment technology.
 Maximum or MCLG: Contaminant Level Goal The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.
-Maximum or MRDL: Residual Disinfectant Level The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-Maximum or MRDLG Residual Disinfectant Level Goal The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
-Action Level Goal or ALG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MC allow for a margin of safety.
+Maximum or MRDL: Residual Disinfectant Level The highest level of a disinfedisinfectant is necessary for ng water.
+There is convincing evidence that addition of a ntaminants.
+Maximum or MRDLG Residual Disinfectant Level Goal ich there is no known or expected risk to health.
+MRDLGs do not ntrol microbial contaminants.
+Action Lev rel Goal or ALG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 ALGs allow for a margin of safety.
 Action Lev rel : The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Level 1 Ass sessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-Level 2 Ass sessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
-MFL: million fibers per liter (a measure e of asbestos) ppb : micrograms per liter or parts per billion-or one ounce in 7,350,000 gallons of water na : not applicable ppm: milligrams per liter or parts per million-or one ounce in 7,350 gallons of water mrem: millirems per year (a measure of absorbed by the body) radiation ppt: parts per trillion, or nanograms per liter (ng/L) NTU: nephelometric turbidity units (a r measure of turbidity) ppq: parts per quadrillion, or picograms per liter (pg/L) pCi/L : picocuries per liter (a measure of radioactivity) Treatment Technique or TT: a required process intended to reduce the level of a contaminant in drinking water
+Level 1 Ass sessment: to identify potential problems and determine (if possible) why er system.
+Level 2 Ass A Level 2 assessment is a very detailed study of the water system to identify potential problems an possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been for water system on multiple occasions.
+MFL: million fibers per liter (a measure e of asbestos) ppb : micrograms per liter or parts per billion-or one ounce in 7,350,000 gallons of water na : not applicable ppm: milligrams per liter or parts per million-or one ounce in 7,350 gallons of water · · millirems per year (a measure of absorbed by the body) radiation ppt: parts per trillion, or nanograms per liter (ng/L) NTU: nephelometric turbidity units (a r measure of turbidity) ppq: parts per quadrillion, or picograms per liter (pg/L) pCi/L : picocuries per liter (a measure of radioactivity) radioactivity) Treatment Technique or TT: a required process intended to reduce the level of a contaminant in drinking water

-2023 Water Quality Test Results Central Heights Utilities
+2024 Water Quality Test Results Central Heights Utilities